Anger is a declaration that something is wrong.

 (Some people feel cheated if everyone doesn't worship them.)

 Under both types of anger, there can be fear.
-Fear, caused by injustice is the typical root of human anger.
+Fear, caused by a sense of injustice, is the typical root of human anger.

 Have you ever scared someone, then had to run because they tried to hit you?
 This is the fear/anger response.